lironbdolah/reddify/README.md

 **Features:**

-- Eazy to use GUI
+- Easy to use GUI
 - Generates a playlist based on your personal preferences.
 - Multiple playlist filters.